AnandS29/realtime-frs/README.md

-# mccormick
+# realtime-frs
-Using McCormick inequalities to construct safe sets for dynamical systems.
+Fast construction of safe approximations to forward reachable sets for arbitrary dynamical systems via linear bounding and programming.